noura2tarek/shopping_app_interface/README.md

 Other App components is stored in lib/utils folder.

 Note 1 ---> the sign up page task in the same repository in branch sign_up_feature.
+Note 2 ---> the animation task in the same repository in branch animation.
-Note 2 ---> the localization task in the same repository in branch localization.
+Note 3 ---> the localization task in the same repository in branch localization.